-Turmeric is such a center piece to Indian cuisine.
+Turmeric is such a centerpiece of Indian cuisine.
 It is used in almost all of our curries.
-Additionally, it is known for it’s antiseptic properties as well.
-It has been mixed in milk and given to people with bone/muscle injuries, people with cold and cough.
+Additionally, it is known for its antiseptic properties as well.
+It has been mixed in milk and given to people with bone/muscle injuries, people with colds, and coughs.
 People even apply it on wounds and boils and get rid of them.
 It’s only now that Golden Milk or Turmeric Lattes have picked up in the west, but we Indians have been using milk and turmeric for centuries.

 I love raw turmeric even more.
-It is so much more potent, versatile and has a great pungent flavor.
-I use it as shavings in salads, in chutneys, as a pickle and even as a veg.
-People in Rajasthan and Gujarat in India consume a lot of raw Turmeric in their diet since its grown in abundance in those regions.
-I remember eating a turmeric veg prepared in a yogurt gravy and it was so unique and flavorful.
+It is so much more potent, versatile, and has a great pungent flavor.
+I use it as shavings in salads, in chutneys, as a pickle, in soups, and even as veg.
+People in Rajasthan and Gujarat in India consume a lot of raw Turmeric in their diet since it’s grown in abundance in those regions.
+I remember eating turmeric veg prepared in a yogurt gravy and it was so unique and flavorful.

-I, however, love this recipe that I am sharing today.
-It consumes only about a tablespoon of oil unlike the oil laden pickles and preserves its flavors and can be consumed up to 3 weeks after its prepared.
+I, however, love this recipe of Instant Kacchi Haldi ka Achar (Raw Turmeric Pickle) that I am sharing today.
+It consumes only about a tablespoon of oil unlike the oil-laden pickles and preserves its flavors and can be consumed up to 3 weeks after it’s prepared.
 I usually take a few pieces with every meal and thus include it in my daily diet.

 I have used lemon juice in this recipe since I couldn’t find any Gooseberries/Amla.
 Adding Amla increases its nutritional value plus gives that tanginess to the dish that it needs.